Amid ‘critical’ blood shortage, Red Cross offers chance to win Super Bowl tickets if you donate blood

 The organization also noted that a recent onslaught of winter weather around the United States is contributing to the shortage.

-According to the organization, it has less than a one-day supply of critical blood types, such as Type O, and that nearly one-quarter of hospital blood supply needs are not being met.
+According to the organization, it has less than a one-day supply of critical blood types, such as Type O, and nearly one-quarter of hospital blood supplies needs are not being met.

 To encourage donors, anyone who donates during the month of January will automatically be entered to win two tickets to Super Bowl LVI at SoFi Stadium.